 Part III: Denial of Admission.
-This part covers factors related to an applicant's past current conduct (e.g. criminal activity) that can cause COC to deny admission.
+This part covers factors related to an applicant's past current conduct (e.g. criminal activity) that can cause COC to deny admission, as well as the asset limitation for public housing.

 PART I: DEFINITIONS OF FAMILY AND HOUSEHOLD MEMBERS